DockYard-Academy/curriculum/README.md

 * Setup [WSL with Visual Studio Code](https://code.visualstudio.com/docs/remote/wsl) (Windows Users Only)
 * Optionally Install [asdf](https://asdf-vm.com/guide/getting-started.html) to manage Elixir and Erlang versions.

-While we strongly recommend the [Visual Studio Code](https://code.visualstudio.com/) editor for its LiveShare capability, you may use any code editor you prefer.
+We recommend the [Visual Studio Code](https://code.visualstudio.com/) editor for ease of collaboration with LiveShare.
+However, you may use any code editor you prefer.

-This course is intended to be approachable to students with no computer science background.

 ## Getting Started